abinit/abinit_web/docs/planning.md

 **For bug fixes and releases**

-:red_circle: October 29, 2024:
+:red_circle: December 4, 2024:
+Merge ABINITv10.2.4 contributions, to reach frozen ABINITv10.2.5 , for public release.
+Start ABINITv10.2.6, for further bug fixes.

+[DONE] November 4, 2024:
-Merge ABINITv10.2.2 contributions, to reach frozen v10.2.3, for public release.
-Start ABINITv10.2.4, for further bug fixes, improvement of documentation, etc.
+Merge ABINITv10.2.2 contributions, to reach frozen ABINITv10.2.3 (f9f3630664), for public release.
+Start ABINITv10.2.4 (ee2e9b6a), for further bug fixes, improvement of documentation, etc.

 [DONE] October 11, 2024:
 ABINITv10.2.1 (0b90756ad), for beta release.
 Start ABINITv10.2.2 (commit 5c71e5c45a), for examination of release notes, improvement of documentation, and fixing bugs.